 14. Satisfactory Completion of All Required and Elective Courses

-Each College/Faculty has developed several degree programmes.
-In addition to the general U of N requirements for an AA/AS, BA/BS or MA/MS each degree programme may have several other courses that are required for that specific programme.
-See the specific College/Faculty sections in this catalogue to understand the additional course requirements of any particular degree or diploma programme.
-Some programmes may allow for one or more elective courses.
-These courses should be selected by the student in consultation with an Academic Advisor of the College/Faculty of the programme in which the student is enrolled.
+Each College/Faculty has developed several degree programs.
+In addition to the general U of N requirements for an AA/AS, BA/BS or MA/MS each degree program may have several other courses that are required for that specific program.
+See the specific College/Faculty sections in this catalogue to understand the additional course requirements of any particular degree or diploma program.
+Some programs may allow for one or more elective courses.
+These courses should be selected by the student in consultation with an Academic Advisor of the College/Faculty of the program in which the student is enrolled.

 15. Total Credits